Voilaah/oc-gamify/README.md

 #### Event on reputation changed

-Whenever user point changes it fires `\Syehan\Gamify\Events\ReputationChanged` event which has the following payload:
+Whenever user point changes it fires `\Voilaah\Gamify\Events\ReputationChanged` event which has the following payload:

 ```php
 class ReputationChanged implements ShouldBroadcast {